Preventing Feline Whisker Fatigue

 Luckily, whisker fatigue is easy to fix.
 It mostly comes down to adjusting how your cat eats and drinks:

 - Plate it Up: You can serve your cat’s food on a flat plate or saucer to eliminate the chance of whisker irritation.
-Linda and I like these wheat grass plates, since they are shallow and also eco-friendly: Small Wheat Straw Dishes – Rita uses these or Large Wheat Straw Plates – Linda uses these.
+I like these wheat grass plates, since they are shallow and also eco-friendly: Small Wheat Straw Dishes or Large Wheat Straw Plates

-- Raised Bowls: Cats can also benefit from raised bowls that will also decrease neck stress as well as whisker fatigue.
-Kitty Kafé – Floating Pet Bowls are PURRfect for this.
+- Raised Bowls: Cats can also benefit from raised bowls that can reduce both neck strain and whisker fatigue.
+These Elevated Cat Bowls are PURRfect for this.

 - Keep It Clean: Clean your cat’s bowls regularly to ensure there’s no residue that might cause additional discomfort.